Can Things Be Both Popular And Silenced?

 The New York Times recently reported on various anti-PC thinkers as “the intellectual dark web”, sparking various annoying discussion.

 The first talking point – that the term is silly – is surely true.
-So is the second point – that it awkwardly combines careful and important thinkers like Jonathan Haidt with awful demagogues like Ben Shapiro.
+So is the second point – that it awkwardly combines careful and important thinkers like Eric Weinstein with awful demagogues like Ben Shapiro.
 So is the third – that people have been complaining about political correctness for decades, so anything that portrays this as a sudden revolt is ahistorical.
 There are probably more good points buried within the chaff.

 But I want to focus on one of the main arguments that’s been emphasized in pretty much every article: can a movement really claim it’s being silenced if it’s actually pretty popular?